adrienverge/localstripe/README.rst

 .. code:: shell

- find -name '*.py' | entr -r python3 -m localstripe --from-scratch
+ find -name '*.py' | entr -r python -m localstripe --from-scratch

 To quickly build and run localstripe from source:

 .. code:: shell

- python3 setup.py sdist
+ python setup.py sdist
- pip3 install --user --upgrade dist/localstripe-*.tar.gz
+ pip install --user --upgrade dist/localstripe-*.tar.gz localstripe
- localstripe

 If you plan to open a pull request to improve localstripe, that is so cool!
 To